-- (1) See Table 5 for typical characteristic pull-out resistance of the fixings - (2) Characteristic pull-through resistance of insulation over the head of the fixing, in accordance with BS EN 1990: 2002, Annex D7.2 and its UK National Annex - (3) The partial factor is based on the assumption that all insulation boards are quality controlled and tested to establish tensile strength perpendicular to the face of the board - (4) The minimum design pull through resistance per board is based on a minimum of 5 fixings per board (1200 x 600 mm), which equates to approximately 7 fixings per m2.
-The design resistance for the minimum number of fixings is based on the fixing pattern provided in Figure 4 of this Certificate and minimum insulation thickness specified in this Table - (5) The maximum design pull-through resistance per board is based on a maximum of 12 fixings per board (1200 x 600 mm), which equates to approximately 12 fixings per m2.
+- (1) See Table 4 for typical characteristic pull-out resistance of the fixings - (2) Characteristic pull-through resistance of insulation over the head of the fixing, in accordance with BS EN 1990 : 2002, Annex D7.2 and its UK National Annex - (3) The partial factor is based on the assumption that all insulation slabs are quality controlled and tested to establish tensile strength perpendicular to the face of the slab - (4) The minimum design pull through resistance per slab is based on a minimum of 5 fixings per slab, which equates to approximately 7 fixings per m2.
+The design resistance for the minimum number of fixings is based on the fixing pattern provided in Figure 4 of this Certificate and minimum insulation thickness specified in this Table.
+The fixing pattern and interaction of the fixings should be considered when calculating the design resistance per slab - (5) The maximum design pull through resistance per slab is based on a maximum of 12 fixings per slab, which equates to approximately 17 fixings per m2.
 The design resistance for the maximum number of fixings is only applicable to the minimum insulation thickness tested and as specified in this Table.
-The fixing pattern, insulation thickness and interaction of the fixings should be considered when calculating the design resistance per board. - 7.10 The number and spacing of the fixings should be determined by the Certificate holder.
-The number of fixings must not be less than the minimum specified for the system and the fixings should be symmetrically positioned and evenly distributed about the centre of the board both vertically and horizontally, except at openings and building corners. - 7.11 Dry fix installations (that is, with no supplementary adhesive) correctly designed in accordance with this Certificate) will safely accommodate the applied loads due to the self-weight of the system, wind and impact when using insulation with a maximum thickness as per section 1.3 of the Certificate and the finish and fixings as per section 1.4 of the Certificate.
-Seals and interfaces with the render system should be designed and detailed to accommodate the anticipated movement. - 7.12 The data obtained from sections 7.7 to 7.9 must be assessed against the design wind load and the following expression must be satisfied:
+The fixing pattern, insulation thickness and interaction of the fixings should be considered when calculating the design resistance per slab. - 7.10 The number and spacing of fixings should be determined by the Certificate holder.
+The number of fixings must not be less than the minimum specified for the system, and the fixings should be symmetrically positioned and evenly distributed about the centre of the slab both vertically and horizontally, except at openings and building corners. - 7.11 The data obtained from sections 7.6, 7.7 and 7.8 must be assessed against the design wind load and the following expression must be satisfied for the safe design: